good-loop/doc/pages/policy/data-gdpr-policy.md

 ## Consent

 It is important that companies have consent from individuals to store and process their data, and to communicate with them.
-Fortunately, consent is rarely an issue when using Good-Loop, as consent is provided via the social-media systems.

-Clients must stay within the terms and conditions of the social networks.
-Additional consent is required beyond those.
-For example, if someone shares their email address on Twitter for customer support, that does not mean the email can be used for marketing.

-If your marketing requires additional consent (which is not usual), we recommend creating a tagset to cover who has and hasn't given that, and to allow for consent to be withdrawn.
+Most campaigns will not need extra consents.

+Where Good-Loop collects personal data from users, for example emails for a mailing-list, we do so on an opt-in basis.

 ## Data Security

 Good-Loop stores all data on secure servers.
 Please see our Security Policy for more details.

 *If you suspect a data breach, you must notify Good-Loop support straight away.*

 The GDPR places legal obligations on handling data breaches, including time limits for responding.
+We aim to respond strictly faster than this in the event of any data breach.

-If we suspect a data breach we will notify you within 24 hours.
+If we suspect a data breach we will notify affected clients within 24 hours.
-We would then work with you to identify the scope of the breach and take remedial action.
+We would then work with the affected client to identify the scope of the breach and take remedial action.

-Good-Loop has not had a data breach in it's history.
+Good-Loop has not had a data breach in its history.

 ## Rights of the Data Subject